inaz2/GoSplit/README.md

 The suffix of the output file name is limited to two characters aa-zz, and the process exits with an error after the 676th output.
 The suffix length extension is not implemented for safety.

+If the disk free space is less than the input file size, the process exits with an error.

 ## LICENSE